swcarpentry/python-novice-inflammation/_episodes/10-cmdline.md

 We now need to rewrite the program so that it loads data from `sys.stdin` if no filenames are provided.
 Luckily,
-`numpy.loadtxt` can handle either a filename or an open file as its first parameter, so we don't actually need to change `process`.
+`numpy.genfromtxt` can handle either a filename or an open file as its first parameter, so we don't actually need to change `process`.
 Only `main` changes: